gitworkflows/GitReleaser/docs/plugins.md

 - Publish the package to any registry (this is language-agnostic, e.g. Ruby, Python, ...).
 - Implement a different strategy to generate changelogs and/or release notes.
 - Trigger web hooks (e.g. post a message to a Slack channel).
-- Use a different VCS, such as Mercurial (example: [@release-git/mercurial][5]).
+- Use a different VCS, such as Mercurial (example: [@gitreleaser/mercurial][5]).
 - Use Node.js directly (instead of executing shell scripts configured in `hooks.*`).
 - Replace existing plugins.
-For instance, integrate with the npm registry using their [programmatic API][6] (as opposed to calling `npm publish` in a child process like release-git itself does).
+For instance, integrate with the npm registry using their [programmatic API][6] (as opposed to calling `npm publish` in a child process like gitreleaser itself does).

-Internally, release-git uses its own plugin architecture and includes the following plugins:
+Internally, gitreleaser uses its own plugin architecture and includes the following plugins:

 - `git`
 - `github`